Physical Installation Implications

 Implementation checks:

-• Confirm the powered device wattage requirement.
+• Confirm each powered device's wattage requirement.

 UPS and Power Protection